Parent and Supporter Information

 Supporting Your Student

-At the University of Regina, we understand that you are a key part of your children’s education journey and we want to make sure that you have all the information you need to support your child in their pursuit of higher education.
-The Enrolment Services Team will serve as your liaison to the University of Regina campus and will help you and your child navigate their next steps.
+At the University of Regina, we understand that you are a key part of your children’s education journey and we want to make sure that you have all the information you need to support your student in their pursuit of higher education.
+The Enrolment Services Team will serve as your liaison to the University of Regina campus and will help you and your student navigate their next steps.

 A note about privacy: When students start the application process, the U of R considers them adults.
 This means that their personal information is protected under the Freedom of Information and Protection of Privacy Act, and cannot be released.
 We can certainly answer your questions regarding general information and provide overviews in our newsletters, but cannot give any information about your student’s application or related personal information.